khemistmk/enumtool/README.md

 - Output: Clean HTML report and machine-readable JSON.
 - Concurrency: Async for network I/O with configurable limits.
 - Friendly CLI: ASCII banner and stepwise progress logs during scanning and report generation.
+ - Anonymous mode: `--anon` routes HTTP via Tor (SOCKS5 127.0.0.1:9050) and uses DNS-over-HTTPS; disables WHOIS and active probing.

 ## Quick start

+1) Windows setup (installs Tor and deps):
+	- Run scripts/setup.ps1 in an elevated PowerShell to install Tor Browser via winget, set TOR_EXE, create .venv, and install deps.
+	- Open a new terminal to pick up TOR_EXE.

+2) Linux/macOS setup:
+	- Run scripts/setup.sh (requires sudo for package managers/brew).
+It installs Tor, sets TOR_EXE in your shell profile, creates .venv, and installs deps.

+3) Manual setup:
-1) Create and activate a virtual environment, then install dependencies.
+	- Create and activate a virtual environment, then install dependencies from requirements.txt and pip install -e .

-2) Run a scan and open the generated report.
+4) Run a scan and open the generated report.

 ## Usage